xilistudios/mcp-scraper-aio/README.md

-# Web Scraper Analytics All in One MCP Server
+# Web Scraper All in One Insights MCP Server

 A Model Context Protocol (MCP) server that opens websites and captures all HTTP requests made by those sites.
 This tool is perfect for analyzing web traffic patterns, tracking third-party integrations, and understanding the network behavior of websites.